phoenixframework/phoenix/E_views.md

 Great, so we have a `render/2` function that takes a template and an `assigns` map, which we ignore.
 Where is this `render/2` function being called from?

 The answer is the `render/5` function defined in the `Phoenix.Endpoint.ErrorHandler` module.
 The whole purpose of this module is to catch errors and render them with a view, in our case, the `HelloPhoenix.ErrorView`.

-The `Endpoint.ErrorHandler` has determined that our request with the silly path has led to a `404 not found` error.
-Our request is rendered through the `:browser` pipeline, meaning our format is `HTML`.
-This makes the `ErrorHandler` try to render a template called "404.html".
-That, in turn, makes this clause of `render/2` match.

 Now that we understand how we got here, let's make a better error page.